DVFS-IIT-Gandhinagar/Distributed-Virtual-File-System/docs/features/tls_security.md

 - The client starts a lightweight listener on a random local port (`lis, err := net.Listen("tcp", "0.0.0.0:0")`).
 - The FileServer dials the client using `grpc.WithInsecure()`.
 - Rationale: Callback payloads contain only lightweight cache invalidation pulses (`FID`, `eventType`).
 Running this channel without client-side certificates eliminates the operational burden of minting and distributing client certificates to end-user laptops.

+## Diagrams

+For a visual overview of the Zero-Trust PKI, mTLS Handshake, Dynamic IP Discovery via Gist, and IITGN Network Workarounds, see the diagrams in [tls_and_network.md](../diagrams/tls_and_network.md).